Covariantly functorial wrapped Floer theory on Liouville sectors: Symplectic cohomology of Liouville sectors

 Since $X_{I_0}$ is outward pointing along $\partial X$, it follows that

-Indeed, since in each of these inequalities, both sides have the same scaling behavior under $Z$, it is enough that $\varepsilon>0$ exist over a neighborhood of any compact subset of $\partial X$, which holds since $X_{I_0}$ is outward pointing.
+Indeed, since in each of these inequalities, both sides have the same scaling behavior under $Z$, it is enough that $\varepsilon>0$ exist over a neighborhood of any compact subset of $\partial X$, which holds since $X_{I_0}$ is outward pointing (recall that $H$ vanishes to order two along $\partial X$ with positive second derivative).
 Clearly \eqref{weirdlowerboundII} implies \eqref{weirdlowerboundI}. \end{proof}

 \begin{corollary} The invariant $SH^\bullet(X,\partial X)$ is invariant under deformation of $X$ up to canonical isomorphism. \end{corollary}

 \begin{proof} An arbitrary deformation may be factored as a composition of trivial inclusions and their inverses, so the result follows from Proposition \ref{trivsciso}. \end{proof}